LiJianYing-arch/Gene_regulatory/README.md

 # Epigenome
-This repositories include comm script for processing RNA-seq, lincRNA-seq, small RNA-seq, 5mC analysis and ChIP-seq data analysis.
+This repositories include common scripts for processing RNA-seq, DNA methylation and ChIP-seq data analysis.